In honor of this week’s holiday,a book review post from a few years back:

 As our story opens, Sarah Hale is gathered with her five children around the Thanksgiving table.
 No one looks happy, and no wonder: “They had just returned from their father’s grave and were not in a thankful mood.”
 Sarah herself, while grieving for her beloved husband, carries the additional burden of feeding her family.
 But she bows her head: “Dear Lord, we’re thankful for having known him.
 We are thankful for his love.
 And we are thankful for the love we have for each other.”
 Silently she adds a prayer for gainful employment.

 The next pages show how her prayer was answered, and then some.
 A lifelong reader and writer, Sarah was soon able to support her family through her poems and stories, and eventually as the editor of the phenomenally popular journal, Godey’s Ladies Book.
 By this account, she was the Oprah of her day, whose recommendations could create best-sellers and whose advice could set trends.
 She campaigned for expanded educational opportunities for women and recognition for historical monuments, and sometime in the 1840s decided that Thanksgiving—generally celebrated only in New England—should be a national holiday.
-She began a letter-writing campaign, which her readers were invited to join, intended to persuade the president of the United States to make the declaration.
+She began a letter-writing campaign and invited her readers to join.
+The purpose of all the letters was to persuade the president of the United States to make the declaration of a national holiday.
 Four presidents in a row said no. The fifth had a different point of view, forced on him by circumstances:

 Lincoln understood that sometimes it was hard to remember good things in hard times.
 People needed a day to be thankful for food on their tables, roofs over their heads and the blessings in their lives.